artperrin/facial-detection-case-study/README.md

 |      Gaussian Process    | 78.2 % |
 | SVC with gamma parameter | 84.8 % |

-The training dataset is : 11 elements of Gosling, 12 elements of Stone, 23 elements of unknow.
+The training dataset is: 11 elements of Gosling, 12 elements of Stone, 23 elements of "unknow".
-It seems that the last method does better results.
-It tested different parameters of gamma:
+It seems that the last method does better results, so I tested different parameters for gamma:

 |  Gamma value   |Accurary|
 | :------------- | -----: |